Battle lines drawn as fierce euthanasia debate returns to Parliament

 Penk used his first speech of many to come for a scattergun attack on what he said were errors in drafting, problems with definitions and even faults in grammar - at one point arguing a clause should read people with "terminal illnesses", not "a terminal illness".

-Simon O'Connor, also an opponent, said he, would also be conducting a "clause-by-clause, word-by-word" prosecution.
+Simon O'Connor, also an opponent, said he would also be conducting a "clause-by-clause, word-by-word" prosecution.

 Both are promising more to come and the Committee of the Whole House doesn't impose hard limits on how many times MPs can speak.